 Examines the spatial character of political processes at the local, national and global scales.
 Major themes include: territory, identity, and the state; localism, regionalism, and separatism; colonialism and decolonization; geopolitics; and internal and international political conflicts.

 This course provides a detailed examination of the study of religion from the perspectives of human geography, focusing both of geographical insights into religion as a cultural phenomenon and the ways in which the study of religion can provide insights into broader concerns within human geography.
 Key topics include the development of religious hearths, processes in the diffusion of religion, the role of place in the diversity within and among religious systems, religious efforts to exert cultural territoriality over secular space, and the meanings and uses of sacred space at various scales.
 The course will emphasize particular case studies, as appropriate.
 Prerequisite(s): A GOG 102 or permission of instructor.

 An analytical survey of “Third World” development theories and the development strategies they inspire.
 Topics covered include traditional concepts of natural and human resources identification and use, geographic diffusion, modernization, and economic growth, as well as challenges to the prevailing ideas and practices such as dependency, sustainable development, and community empowerment.
+Only one version of A GOG 447 may be taken for credit.
 Prerequisite(s): junior or senior standing, or permission of instructor.

 A GOG 450 Independent Study in Geography (1-6)